X

 1.Schedule a check-up/inspection.
 “Get your vehicle winter-ready with a maintenance check-up,” writes the Ontario Ministry of Transportation (MTO).
 “Don’t wait for winter to have your tires, battery, belts, hoses, radiator, oil, lights, brakes, exhaust system, heater/defroster, wipes and ignition system checked.”

 That might look like a lot, but when you choose TIRECRAFT for your winter car service, you can cross every item off of your check-up checklist with a single visit.
-What’s more, when you do-it-all under one roof, you get more opportunities to reap the rewards of our customer loyalty program.

-3. Check your tires.
-“Check tire air pressure frequently, as it decreases in cold weather,” writes the MTO.
-“Also, drivers should check the manufacturer’s wear indicator mark on tires to see if they need replacing.”
+“Check tire air pressure frequently, as it decreases in cold weather,” recommends the MTO.
+“Also, check the manufacturer’s wear indicator mark on tires to see if they need replacing.”

 4. Consider winter tires.
 Tire studies leave little doubt: winter tires work, and they provide far superior grip and braking power to all-seasons.
 And if you live or drive in the snowbelt regions of southern Ontario, winter tires are essential.
 That said, they aren’t for everybody, particularly those who live in more temperate areas and want to save money on storage and seasonal changeovers.